How to Build a Company Wellness Program

 7. Tie It to Intrinsic Motivators

-This is likely the most difficult portion of building out any program.
+This is likely the most difficult portion of building out any company wellness program.
 Financial incentives are good in the short-term but don’t work as well to make meaningful changes in unhealthy habits or instilling new habits.

 Taking a play from the B.F.
 Skinner school of behaviorism, for the best chance at influencing long-term habit-forming behavior changes you should offer positive reinforcement.
 Turning a behavior into a habit is as simple as flipping the light switch from extrinsic motivations like money and swag to intrinsic motivations like the feeling of accomplishment or boost in self-esteem.